-It is recommended that a student seeking transfer admission to this program at a later date plan on taking MAT 270, MAT 271, PHY 121 and 122 and CHM 113 or 114 as part of their university general studies requirements.
-Engineering courses covered by the standard articulation agreements between the various Arizona universities and community colleges that are articulated as equivalent to ECE 100, ECE 201, ECE 210, ECE 212 (or ECE 214), and ECE 380 will be accepted as credit toward this degree.
+It is recommended that a student seeking transfer admission to this program at a later date plan on taking MAT 270 and 271; PHY 121 and 122 and CHM 113 or 114 as part of their university general studies requirements.
+Engineering courses covered by the standard articulation agreements between the various Arizona universities and community colleges that are articulated as equivalent will be accepted as credit toward this degree.